someparty/someparty/source/articles/2018-06-17-pulverizer.html.markdown

 [Listen: BBQT - *All For Show* @ Bandcamp](https://bbqtband.bandcamp.com/album/all-for-show "#")

 [Pleasence Records](http://www.pleasencerecords.com/) has released another new song from *The Becoming*, the new LP from Toronto singer-songwriter [Isla Craig](https://islacraig.bandcamp.com/).
 This track, titled "There is a Hole," is described by the artist as "a song about the devouring aspects of desire, sex, and the internet."
-The track features synth player Johnny Spence and percussionist Evan Cartwright (both of Tasseomancy), and bassist Bram Gielen (Weaves, DIANA).
+The track features synth player Johnny Spence and percussionist Evan J. Cartwright (both of Tasseomancy), and bassist Bram Gielen (Weaves, DIANA).

 You can check it "There is a Hole" below. *The Becoming* arrives on June 22.